rticommunity/rticonnext-wan-demo/security_scenarios/scenario_3/README.md

 The AWS Passive Routing Service will listen for incoming communications.
-The Active Routing Services will use their initial peers to start the communication with the Passive one.
-AWS's Routing Service will relay the communication.
+The Active Routing Services will use their initial peers to start the communication with the AWS one.
+AWS Routing Service will relay the communication.
 In the diagram above, the public address needs to be known by the remote Active Routing Services.
-Only domain 2 (WAN) will be secured.
+Only **domain 2** (WAN) will be secured.

 ## How to run this scenario

 On AWS:

-1. In a terminal, set up NDDSHOME pointing at the Connext installation and set these variables:
+1. In a terminal, set up `NDDSHOME` pointing at the Connext installation and set these variables:

     ```bash
     export PUBLIC_ADDRESS=<public_IP_address>